 This guide is to help you determine your pet's hair type and how to best care for it.
 There are so many options when it comes to tools that it is difficult to narrow down what tools are best for your pet.

-Leaving any kind of clothing or harness on all of the time can cause extra rubbing against your pet’s skin and may cause irritation.
+Leaving any kind of clothing or harness on all of the time can cause extra rubbing against your pet's skin and may cause irritation or matting.
 If the article has been on your dog for a while, brush or comb them upon its removal.

 Types of Brushes

 - appropriate for any coat, bristle brushes come in different forms

 - for short hair, look for densely packed, short bristles to give your dog's coat extra shine